al1brn/geonodes/docs/attributes.md

 <img src="/docs/images/fields_1_tree.png" width="400">

-Let's add another 'Set Position' node after the second one, fed by the same offset input:
+Let's add another 'Set Position' node after the second one, fed by the same offset input.
+This second node is colored in blue.

 ```python
 import geonodes as gn